website & program

 Featuring the latest works by artists from all over the world, the International WRO Media Art Biennale is Poland’s main forum for new media art and one of Europe’s leading arts events.

 This year’s exhibitions, shows, meetings, performances and concerts are staging under the motto of DRAFT SYSTEMS.
 The phrase represented the mutability of the world’s regulatory systems, highlighted their complexity and instability, underscoring their volatile control-defying nature and foregrounding on-going reorganisations of reality.

 WRO on Tour program – 2017/2018

-Cyanometer – in the public space, till May 2018
+Cyanometer – in the public space / through May 2018

 The opening events and exhibitions held at 17 venues across Wroclaw (e.g. at the WRO Art Center, the National Museum, Ballestrems’ Palace, the Pokoyhof Passage, the National Forum of Music, the White Stork Synagogue and, for the first time, at the Feniks Department Store), present projects by artists invited by the WRO Art Center’s curatorial staff alongside entries selected from among 1300 received from all over the world in an open call.

 One of the Biennale’s highlights was Suzanne Treister’s HFT the Gardener.
 The multi-layered and multi-dimensional project blurs the boundaries of art, nature, language, mathematics, economy and the trauma of history.
 It examines correlations and rules of economic decision-making dissociated form scientific insights, mysticism and psychedelics resonant with the global market and the interaction of esotericism and the economy/financial sector.